top of page

 THE SWEDISH COAST

-Two decades after I left Sweden for good at the age of eighteen, I sat in the backseat of my parents’ sun-faded orange Saab heading south toward the cottage where I had spent my childhood summers on the Swedish coast.
+Two decades after I left Sweden for good at the age of eighteen, I sat in the backseat of my parents’ sun-faded orange Saab heading south toward the cottage where I had spent my childhood summers on the Swedish west coast.
 While my mother drove, my father gazed out the window from the passenger seat and told me that the coast had become a popular summer destination, a Swedish Riviera of sorts.
 “You might hardly recognize the place,” he concluded.
 I pictured the once-slumbering landscape of rocky bays, small farms, and fishing villages dotted with the neon-signed hotels, restaurants, and gift shops of the eastern United States seaboard, relieved to know that the unexpected longing that had drawn me back to Sweden would soon fade.

-My parents parents had picked me up after my flight from Minneapolis at the airport in Gothenburg, an hour and a half’s drive north of the cottage.
+My parents had picked me up after my flight from Minneapolis at the airport in Gothenburg, an hour and a half’s drive north of the cottage.
 This summer, like most summers, they had returned to Sweden from their home on Long Island.
-As we drove south from the city and reached the road that paralleled the coast, to the west a broad plain of farm fields and pastures, homes and cottages, and oak and birch groves stretched toward the shallow waters of the Kattegat Sea.
-To the east, I occasionally glimpsed the forested highlands that ran inland of the coastal plain.
-My mother eventually turned the car onto a narrow road that wound the final mile toward the cottage.
+As we drove south from the city and reached the road that paralleled the coast, a broad plain of farm fields and pastures, scattered groves of oak and birch, and cottages and year-round homes stretched toward the shallow waters of the Kattegat Sea.
+We eventually turned onto a narrow road that wound shoreward and as the air sweetened with the scents of seaweed, I straightened out of my slouch, rolled down the rear window, and looked out on a familiar landscape of stone walls and red barns, colorful cottages and ripening fields.

-The air soon sweetened with the scents of seaweed and I straightened out of my slouch, rolled down the rear window, and looked out on a familiar landscape of farm fields, red barns, and small clusters of trees.
-Pavement now covered the dirt roads on which my childhood soles had grown thickly callused and colorful wooden cottages and year-round homes had sprung up on a few former meadows and farm fields.
+Pavement now covered the dirt roads on which my childhood soles had grown thickly callused and compact rows of cottages and year-round homes had sprung up on a few former meadows and wheat fields.
 A small red-painted store had replaced the kiosk where I had stood on an upturned milk crate on Saturday mornings, warming a coin in my hand while leaning my head through the window to choose candies from bins on the counter.
+Looking out the car window, I could see that the place had indeed changed.
+But not with the eyesores I had envisioned.
+The metal door handle with its rusty sandpaper-like nubs began to grow sticky in my palm.

 ✧